peritext/peritext/specification/sections/metadata-syntax.md

 {Charalambos}, D. Aliprantis and Kim C. {Border}
 ```

-### citeKey property
+### id property

-The citeKey of metadata object should be unique.
-To decide for app logic :
+The id of metadata object should be unique.
+Todo-> decide for app logic :

 * throw error
 * throw warning and overwrite choice